MPhil: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 AskShikshaGPT on App

 MPhil admission is based on both merit and entrance procedures.
-Candidates who are able to clear the cutoff scores of the required MPhil entrance exams can enrol in their desired universities.
+Candidates who can clear the cutoff scores of the required MPhil entrance exams can enrol in their desired universities.
 The entrance exam is not mandatory for admission to MPhil courses in all government and private colleges of India, and varies accordingly.

 For the candidates' reference, here are some top Humanities and Social Science entrance exams accepted for the MPhil degree course in India: